 I perceive by your letter to Col. Reed, that you have entirely mistaken my views in ordering troops from Gen. Heath's division to this quarter.
 The posts and passes in the Highlands are of such infinite importance that they should not be subjected to the least possible degree of risk.
 Col. Reed's second letter will have sufficiently explained my intention upon this subject, and pointed out to you that it was your division which I wanted and wish to march.
-As the enemy have possessed themselves of the usual route of Dobbs Ferry and Hackensac, it will be influence to raise troops in the city and neighboring counties for immediately reinforcing the army.
+As the enemy have possessed themselves of the usual route of Dobbs Ferry and Hackensac, it will be necessary for you to choose some back way in which you and your troops may come secure.
+I doubt not they will try to intercept you if this precaution is not used, and therefore have been induced to mention it.
+I would also mention the necessity of my hearing frequently from you in the course of your march, in order to a due regulation of matters, and that I may know how to conduct myself.
+I am &c.